NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 ### Slash options types

 - Text - Accepts any string data input _(Max character limit is 4000)_.
-- Integer - Accept any integer value i.e non-fractional values
+- Integer - Accepts only integer value input.
+For example: 3, -70 etc.
-- Number - Accept any number value
+- Number - Accepts only number value input.
+For example: 5.3, -35, 23 etc.
-- Boolean - Accept true or false values
+- Boolean - Accepts either true or false input.
-- User - Accept user mention
+- User - It allows to mention any user of current guild.
-- Channel - Accept channel mention
+- Channel - It allows to mention any channel of current guild.
-- Role - Accept role mention
+- Role - It allows to mention any role of current guild.
-- Mentionable - Let user to mention any user or role
+- Mentionable - It allows to mention any user or role of current guild.
-- Attachments - Let user to send attachments
+- Attachments - It allows to upload attachments.

 ### Retrieving value from options
 To retrieve a value from an option, use  `$message[<option name>]`.